-Texas DPS Written Test
+Texas Written Driving Test

-Taking the DPS Written Exam for Learners Permit
+Taking the Written Test for Learners Permit

-DPS Written Test for Expired Drivers License
+Texas Written Driving Test for Expired Drivers License

 Here’s the bottom line: The DPS office is not trying to trick you, or throw in trick questions so you will get a lower score.
 So set that possibility aside.
 It’s a 40 question, multiple choice test.
 There is one correct answer.
 It’s a common sense answer.
 The other answer options may seem so out of place in the question, that it’s simple to focus on the right answer, or, eliminate the ones you know are not correct and work from there.
 Think about the scenario the question asks, put yourself mentally in that scene, then review the options to determine what you would do.
 Be calm, take your time and think!